 |A minimum of three GCSEs at Grade C or above, must include English Language, Mathematics and Science or equivalent.

 A minimum of five Ordinary levels at Grade B3 or above, must include English Language, Mathematics and a Science subject.

 A minimum of five Intermediate Standard 2 or above, must include English Language, Mathematics and a Science subject.

 |Plus one of the following Level 3 qualifications which you may be working towards: (Except Access students - please see entry requirements below)|

 |GCE A/A2 Level

-General Studies and Critical Thinking not accepted.
+General Studies, Critical Thinking and Extended Project are not accepted.

 |GCE AS/A2 Level

-General Studies and Critical Thinking not accepted.
+General Studies, Critical Thinking and Extended Project are not accepted.